 I’m almost a month out from my surgery and currently undergoing the reconstructive phase of my prophylactic bilateral mastectomy.
-Aside from no longer having a large chest, I feel basically back to normal.
-This whole process has been much quicker and less painful than I had anticipated and I am grateful for that- apparently not everyone is this fortunate.
+Aside from no longer having a large natural chest and some limited range of motion, I feel basically back to normal.
+This whole process has been much quicker and less painful than I had anticipated and I am grateful for that.
+Apparently, not everyone is this fortunate.

 They finally removed the remainder of the fluid drains I had coming out of my sides last week.
 I started out with four and looked like I had a set of grenades attached to me 24/7.
 Then I only had two drains for a few weeks, and now I finally have zero.

 While the drains weren't painful, they were the one biggest obstacle that kept me from looking and feeling like myself.
 I didn’t like looking like a science experiment.
 I can stuff my bra with some inserts that the hospital provided me with to make sure my clothes still fit and look normal but the drains were not as easy to hide.
 Not to mention the tubes would get hooked on doorknobs on a regular basis- Ouch.
 While I don’t care much about my chest size at this point, I do feel more comfortable filling up my bra to keep some sense normalcy in my appearance and to make my clothing fit.

 “So what’s all this talk about reconstruction?” you may ask.
 I’ll try to explain it as easily as possible.
 Basically, when they removed the tissue from my chest they placed these temporary implants called tissue expanders where my breasts originally were.
 These are meant to stretch back out the muscle and tissue in my chest to allow a tight pocket to form for the permanent implants that will come later.
 Not so fun fact: these expanders are hard as rocks and very uncomfortable; sneezing has become a painful nightmare.